-The following table summarizes revenue by end market for the three- and six-month periods ended May 4, 2019 and May 5, 2018.
+The following table summarizes revenue by end market for the three- and nine-month periods ended August 3, 2019 and August 4, 2018.
 The categorization of revenue by end market is determined using a variety of data points including the technical characteristics of the product, the "sold to" customer information, the "ship to" customer information and the end customer product or application into which the Company's product will be incorporated.
-As data systems for capturing and tracking this data evolve and improve, the categorization of products by end market can vary over time.
+As data systems for capturing and tracking this data and the Company's methodology evolve and improve, the categorization of products by end market can vary over time.
 When this occurs, the Company reclassifies revenue by end market for prior periods.
 Such reclassifications typically do not materially change the sizing of, or the underlying trends of results within, each end market.